-Cash, cash equivalents and marketable securities were \$222 million as of January 31, 2007 as compared to \$257 million as of January 31, 2006 and \$219 million as of January 31, 2005.
-The decrease in cash, cash equivalents and marketable securities during fiscal 2007 occurred primarily as a result of investments in store related property and equipment and the completion of our new offices at the Philadelphia Navy Yard.
-Navy Yard expenditures approximated \$82 million during fiscal 2007.
-We also repurchased approximately \$21 million of our common shares during the year.
-Cash used in these investing and financing activities offset \$187 million of cash provided by operations.
-During fiscal years 2006 and 2005, cash increases were primarily a result of cash provided by operating activities.
-Our working capital for fiscal years 2007, 2006 and 2005 was \$231 million, \$252 million and \$190 million, respectively.
+Cash, cash equivalents and marketable securities were \$374 million as of January 31, 2008 as compared to \$222 million as of January 31, 2007 and \$257 million as of January 31, 2006.
+The increase in cash, cash equivalents and marketable securities during fiscal 2008 occurred primarily as a result of cash provided by operating activities.
+Cash provided by operating activities increased by \$67 million versus the prior period primarily due to a \$44 million increase in net income.
+Cash used in investing activities for fiscal 2008 was \$189 million of which the primary use was for construction of new stores.
+The decrease in cash, cash equivalents and marketable securities from fiscal 2006 to fiscal 2007 occurred primarily as a result of investments in store related property and equipment and the completion of our new home offices at the Philadelphia Navy Yard.
+We also repurchased approximately \$21 million of our common shares during fiscal 2007.
+Cash used in these investing and financing activities offset \$187 million of cash provided by operations in fiscal 2007.
+During fiscal year 2006 cash increases were primarily a result of cash provided by operating activities.
+Our working capital for fiscal years 2008, 2007 and 2006 was \$280 million, \$231 million and \$252 million, respectively.
 The changes in working capital primarily relate to the volume of cash, cash equivalents, marketable securities and inventories relative to inventory-related payables and store-related accruals.

 During the last three years, we have mainly satisfied our cash requirements through our cash flow from operations.
 Our primary uses of cash have been to open new stores and purchase inventories.
 We have also continued to invest in our direct-to-consumer efforts and in our European subsidiaries.
-Cash paid for property and equipment, net of tenant improvement allowances included in deferred rent for fiscal 2007, 2006 and 2005 were \$193 million, \$111 million and \$60 million respectively, and were primarily used to expand and support our store base.
-During fiscal 2008, we plan to construct and open at least 38 new stores, renovate certain existing stores, increase our catalog circulation by approximately 2 million to approximately 38 million catalogs, and purchase inventory for our stores and direct-to-consumer business at levels appropriate to maintain our planned sales growth.
-We plan to reduce the level of capital expenditures during fiscal 2008 to approximately \$100 million.
+Cash paid for property and equipment, net of tenant improvement allowances included in deferred rent for fiscal 2008, 2007 and 2006 were \$92 million, \$193 million and \$111 million respectively, and were primarily used to expand and support our store base.
+During fiscal 2009, we plan to construct and open at least 45 new stores, renovate certain existing stores, modestly increase our catalog circulation by approximately a half million books to approximately 40 million catalogs, and purchase inventory for our stores and direct-to-consumer business at levels appropriate to maintain our planned sales growth.
+We plan to increase the level of capital expenditures during fiscal 2009 to approximately \$140 million.
 We believe that our new store, catalog and inventory investments have the ability to generate positive cash flow within a year.
 Improvements to our home office and distribution facilities were necessary to adequately support our growth.
-For the fiscal years ended January 31, 2007 and January 31, 2006 we spent approximately \$82 million and \$22 million, respectively, on improvements made to our offices at the Navy Yard.
-Total expenditures for the project as of January 31, 2007, were approximately \$104 million at which time the project was complete.
+For the fiscal years ended January 31, 2007 and January 31, 2006 we spent approximately \$82 million and \$22 million, respectively, on improvements made to our offices at the Philadelphia Navy Yard.
+Total expenditures for the project as of January 31, 2008 were approximately \$116 million, at which time the project was substantially complete.